albertoanguita/fullstack-nanodegree-tournament-results/README.md

 ## Testing

-To test the application, run the tournament_test.py file
+- Step 1: setup the tournament database by running the tournament.sql scripts in psql.
+This creates the database and its schema, including views
+- Step 2: run tournament_test.py in Python (2.7.9)